Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - FSx for Lustre – high-performance file system
 - [Amazon FSx](https://aws.amazon.com/fsx/)
 ##### STORAGE GATEWAY
-- Used in a hybrid architecture, to store data in AWS from on-premises SNOW FAMILY OF PRODUCTS
+- Used in a hybrid architecture to store data in AWS from on-premises SNOW FAMILY OF PRODUCTS
 - Physical storage devices used to transfer massive amounts of data (Snowcone, Snowball, Snowmobile)
 - [AWS Snow Family](https://aws.amazon.com/snow/)